imeysam/payping-package/README.md

 Update your packages with ```composer update``` or install with ```composer install```.

-Find the `providers` key in `config/app.php` and register the ImageFit Service Provider.
+Find the `providers` key in `config/app.php` and register the PayPing Service Provider.

 for Laravel 5.1+
 ```php